matt-stj/xml_image_processor/README.md

 Download or clone the project files to your machine and open the base directory of the application.
 From there you can run the following command that will take two arguments:

-`ruby lib/batch_processor.rb xml-image-data output_directory`
+`ruby lib/batch_processor.rb xml-data-source output_directory`

-The first argument is the xml image data and the second is the output directory where you'd like your html files to be created.
+The first argument is the xml-data source and the second is the output directory where you'd like your html files to be created.